RussellBooth/README-generator/README.md

   If you have any questions feel free to reach out and contact me via email at: russellbooth121@gmail.com.
   Or follow other projects on GitHub at https://github.com/RussellBooth.

+  ## Acknowledgments/Credits

+    The UC Davis Coding Bootcamp.
+For hosting an amazing program with very dedicated staff and support The started code used in this program was provided by the UC Davis Coding Bootcamp, in which was built off to build a functional program.
+    My wonderful instructor and TA, Alex Kauffman and Zach Warner.